Mount Allison University Campus

 Introduction to Sociology

-This course introduces the basic concepts of sociology including social structure, culture, socialization, deviance, social control, social organization, structured social inequality, and social change.
+This course introduces the basic concepts of sociology including social structure, culture, socialization, social organization, structured social inequality, and social change.
+In particular, the course provides a close examination of the processes of social inequality including institutional, ideological, and interactional factors.
 It makes extensive use of examples from the Canadian context.
 (Format: Lecture 3 Hours)

 Sociological Imagination